juji-io/datalevin/doc/transact.md

 This Entity API is new and can be improved.
 For example, it does not currently resolve lookup refs like `[:user/handle "eve"]`.
 If you'd like to help, feel free to reach out to @den1k.

-## Read Transaction

-Unlike write transactions that are freed after use, read transactions are reset instead, so that subsequent read operations may renew and reuse them.
-This improves performance.

-Datalevin has a upper limit of the number of readers that are available, set as a KV option `:max-readers`.
-The default number is 1024 (one can set a larger number), but it may still run out, resulting in a `MDB_READERS_FULL` exception.
-The common cause is that there are too many reading threads (not necessarily at the same time).

-To avoid exhausting the number of readers, it is recommended to use a thread pool with a limited number of threads to work with Datalevin. e.g.
-`java.util.current.Executors/newFixedThreadPool`,
-`java.util.current.Executors/newWorkStealingPool`, or a custom one.

-Some libraries may uses unbounded number of threads.
-For example, a http-kit server by default creates a new thread to handle a request and can run out of readers quickly, so it is desirable to specify a `:worker-pool` when starting the http-kit server.

-Default use of `future`, `agent`, `pmap` and so on may also take up too many readers, for these use `java.util.current.Executors/newCachedThreadPool`, which is unbounded in size.
-When threads do not finish their work quickly enough, the number of initiated threads can accumulate to a huge number.
-To change the thread pool used, call `set-agent-send-off-executor!` function.